the-pink-hacker/ticevid/README.md

 # TICEVid

-This is still very WIP.
+This is still very WIP and not working right now.
 The player doesn't validate many things; use at your own discretion.

 **TICEVid** is video player for the TI-84 Plus CE with DVD-like features over USB.
-Since the calculator has no speaks, it has support for positional captions.
+Since the calculator has no speakers, it has support for positional captions.

 ## Building